107.8 Radio Jackie: Licence

 Ten years after their pirate radio closedown, in 1996, Tony Collis made efforts to bring the station back as a legal broadcaster when the South-West London licence was advertised.
-A detailed set of plans were produced with a lot of community content, but the Radio Authority (now Ofcom) awarded Thames the licence on 107.8 FM.
+A detailed set of plans was produced with a lot of community content, but the Radio Authority (now Ofcom) awarded Thames the licence on 107.8 FM.
 Over the years Thames Radio, as it was later renamed, fell into financial difficulty, and in 2003, the Radio Authority gave the original chairman Tony Collis permission to make a bid for the station.
 He purchased Thames Radio and Radio Jackie was relaunched on 107.8 MHz on Sunday 19 October 2003.
-The first song played was The Cars - 'Heartbeat City' because the chorus contains the lyrics 'Oh Jacki what took you so long'.
+The first song played was The Cars – 'Heartbeat City' because the chorus contains the lyrics 'Oh Jacki what took you so long'.
 The first on air presenter was ex-Radio Atlantis presenter Dave Owen, who was the last presenter on Radio Jackie when the station closed down in 1985, with BBC Radio 2 DJ David Jacobs installed as chairperson.

 Radio Jackie transmits from the top of Tolworth Tower.

 Legacy

-Radio Jackie celebrated 50 years since first broadcasting in March 2019.
+Radio Jackie celebrated 50 years since first broadcasting in March 1969.